-The following table presents all compensation that we paid, or accrued, during the year ended December 31, 2016 to all persons who served as a director or as a member of senior management of our company at any time during the year.
+The following table presents all compensation that we paid, or accrued, during the year ended December 31, 2017 to all persons who served as a director or as a member of senior management of our company at any time during the year.
 The table does not include any amounts that we paid to reimburse any of these persons for costs incurred in providing us with services during that period.

+Salaries, Fees, Bonuses Pe nsion,

+Comm issions, and Reti irement

+Related 1 Benefits Paid and Ot her Similar

+or A ccrued (1) Benefit ts Accrued

+All directors and members of senior management as a group, (2) \$ 2,087,042(3) \$ 151,999

-- (1) Does not include the value attributable to stock option grants.
-For a discussion of stock option grants to our directors and members of senior management, see below. - (2) Comprised of the current directors and senior management members listed in the table under "Directors and Senior Management" in Item 6.A above, except for Lilach Payorski (our current Chief Financial Officer), who did not serve in that role during 2016, and includes, in addition, certain other individuals who served as directors or members of senior management of our company for part of or all 2016 but whose service or employment subsequently terminated. - (3) This compensation amount for the year ended December 31, 2016 excludes an aggregate of \$0.5 million of bonuses that were paid in 2016 in respect of services that had been performed during the previous year.
+(1) Does not include the value attributable to stock option grants.
+For a discussion of stock option grants to our directors and members of senior management, see below.

+(2) Comprised of the current directors and senior management members listed in the table under "Directors and Senior Management" in Item 6.A above, as well as Haim Shani, who served as a director for part of 2017 but whose term expired and was not nominated for reelection at our 2017 annual general meeting of shareholders.

+(3) This compensation amount for the year ended December 31, 2017 excludes an aggregate of \$0.1 million of bonuses that were paid in 2017 in respect of services that had been performed during the previous year.